-You can find other approved providers of Norwegian language courses in Norway on the official website for adult learning Skills Norway.
+You can find other approved providers of Norwegian language courses in Norway on here Providers of Norwegian language tuition | HK-dir (hkdir.no).

-Useful tip: when in Norway, practice your Norwegian skills actively by meeting people, participating in your local community or join local associations or clubs.
+Useful tip: when in Norway, practice your Norwegian skills actively by meeting people, participating in your local community, in your child's school activities, or join local associations or clubs.